Last updated on January 4th, 2022

 However, this only measures the number of teams in the main competition.
 There will be quite a few teams that were involved in the qualifying rounds which do not make the cut.

 Origin of teams

-However, due to historical reasons, it may be possible that some Welsh teams can play in the Premier League too!
+However, due to historical reasons, it may be possible that some Welsh teams can play in the FA Cup too!